cuthbertLab/music21/buildDoc/rst/installWindows.rst

 is written in and in which you will write your own programs that use music21.

-Windows users should download and install Python version 2.7 or 2.8, 2.9, etc. but not 3.0, 3.1, etc.  (If you have 2.6 already, that will work fine).
+Windows users should download and install Python version 2.7 and *not* 3.0, 3.3, etc.  (If you have 2.6 already, that will work fine).

 To get Python 2.7 for Windows, go to http://www.python.org/download/